UncertainProd/SMtoPsychFNF/Readme.md

 python SMtoPsychFNF.py --useconfig "path/to/config.json"
 ```

-**Warning** : This program will generate charts for any game mode (dance-single, dance-double, pump-single etc) although for Stepmania game modes that do not have 4 or 8 keys, the resulting json chart may not work as intended, so best stick to dance-single (only bf gets notes) or dance-double (for both bf and the opponent) charts alone.
-Currently does not support negBPM charts but can handle bpm changes
+**Warning** : This program will generate charts for any game mode (dance-single, dance-double, pump-single etc) although for Stepmania game modes that do not have 4 or 8 keys, the resulting json chart may not work as intended, so best stick to dance-single (only bf/opponent gets notes) or dance-double (for both bf and the opponent) charts alone.
+Currently does not support negBPM charts (They seem to get de-synced) but can handle bpm changes